-Nationally all these groups are said to be "Looked After Children" (LAC).
-In Durham we know these children as Children Looked After (CLA).
+Nationally all these groups are said to be "Looked After Children" (LAC) or Children in Care (CLA).
+In Durham we know these children as Children in Care (CIC).
 They may be looked after by our local authority or may be in the care of another authority but living in ours.

-For the purpose of this policy, previously looked after children include those:
+For the purpose of this policy, Children Previously in Care include those:

-- that were adopted from care - that left care under a Special Guardianship Order - that left care under a Residential Order on or after 14 October 1991 (under the Children Act 1989). - that left care through a Child Arrangement Order - that were adopted from abroad but were in state or church care in their country of origin a) The Name of the Designated Teacher (DT) for Looked After and Previously Looked After Children is:
+- that were adopted from care - that left care under a Special Guardianship Order - that left care under a Residential Order on or after 14 October 1991 (under the Children Act 1989). - that left care through a Child Arrangement Order - that were adopted from abroad but were in state or church care in their country of origin a) The Name of the Designated Teacher (DT) for Children in Care and Children Previously in Care is: